-Throughout the morning you get to share experiences with seasoned main board executives - CEOs, CFOs, COOs, CIOs, CHROs, and Group Property/FM Directors from major organisations who between them reflect the key decision-makers involved in changing work practices.
+Smartworking Summits consider the impact of the changing nature of work and the intertwined roles of HR, IT, Property and Management Cultures.
+Throughout the morning you get to share experiences with seasoned main board executives CEOs, CFOs, COOs, CIOs, CHROs, and Group Property/FM Directors from major organisations with genuine "from the coalface experience" who between them reflect all the key decision-makers involved in changing work practices.

-The afternoon's feature four intimate round table sessions offering deeper dives into the issues challenging all organisations.
+The afternoon features four intimate round table sessions where there's no speakers.
+The inclusive format draws on the collective experience of all present to offer deeper dives into the issues challenging all organisations.

-Employees fully understand that work can done from anywhere with a good internet connection, and IT is no longer the domain by nerdy people talking in indecipherable three-letter acronyms.
+Employees fully understand that work can be done from anywhere with a good internet connection, and IT is no longer the domain of nerdy people talking in indecipherable three-letter acronyms.

 When it comes to the design of work spaces, there are now abundant sensor technologies to refine and continuously adapt space for optimal individual productivity needs.